dive0/c-sharp-unity-independent-study/entries/entry-4.md

 Shows/hides the cursor

 ### AddForce and ForceMode.Impulse
-These are used to add force to the direction of the vector and rigidbody
+These are used to add force to the direction of the vector and rigid body

 ### Input.GetAxis
 This will return the virtual axis of my mouse